Yuheng2000/yuheng2000.github.io/index.md

 - **[2019.9-2023.6]**

-   <a href="https://www.neuq.edu.cn/">NorthEastern University at Qinhuangdao</a> (985&211, Double World-Class) - Computer Science and Technology - B.E.
+   <a href="https://www.neuq.edu.cn/">NorthEastern University at Qinhuangdao</a>  - Computer Science and Technology - B.E.

 - **[2023.9-now]**